 Al Pacino lets us into his true character’s identity slowly, with it playing out like a severe mental health problem.
 He started with little acceptable quirks to full-blown madness.
 This was seen as he builds Milton up from a charismatic and charming boss to then adding odd behaviours here and there.

 Finally, he appears to play him like an increasingly frenzied and manic violin player as his true identity and his motives are revealed.
 These scenes are played to over the top heights by Pacino, putting all those actors and actresses who performed devilish roles in the shade.

 Pacino’s devilish eccentricities and over passionate monologue, are acted out much more passionately than the Devil as Daryl Van Horne (from The Witches of Eastwick (1987)).
 Pacino as Satan – despite a liking for Frank Sinatra songs – makes Jack Nicholson as Van Horne and his hatred of women seem like an OTT version of Nicholson’s Melvin Udall in As Good as it Gets (1997).

 Milton’s subtle manipulations of the other characters reveal much more chilling – and crazy – motives than Damien (in The Omen trilogy himself).
-Pacino appeared to relish and enjoy playing this character and made him disturbingly genial and edgy and unpredictable in those later scenes.
+Pacino appeared to relish and enjoy playing this character which made him disturbingly genial and edgy and unpredictable in those later scenes.

 As Satan, his character had one more ace up his sleeve and as he played his best card, he’s then seen as really much more to Lomax than the Devil in disguise.
 As this film continues, there are incredible revelations and outcomes for Kevin, his wife and his mother.
 These are shown in chilling, eerie but captivating scenes which lead to an enigmatic ending, which only the Devil himself could dream up…